 - Biographical Information on Dr. Greenwald (Dartmouth University website)

-- Biomechanical Basis of Mild Traumatic Brain Injury (Simbex, LLC, website)
+- Head Impact Severity Measures for Evaluating Mild Traumatic Brain Injury Risk Exposure (Simbex, LLC, website)

 - Selected NICHD Information About TBI Research

 - National Center for Medical Rehabilitation Research (NCMRR)